jarednwolf/pourtrait/docs/authentication-architecture.md

 ### 3. Authentication Context (`src/components/providers/AuthProvider.tsx`)

-The `AuthProvider` component provides authentication state to the entire application:
+The `AuthProvider` provides global auth state and consumes exactly one Supabase auth subscription internally.
+The root layout fetches the initial session server-side using `@supabase/ssr` and injects it into the provider for no-flicker hydration.

 - Wraps the app root to provide global auth state
-- Handles authentication state changes
+- Single subscription and debounced updates
+- Receives `initialSession`/`initialUser` from server layout
-- Provides HOC for route protection
+- Provides HOC and primitives for route protection
-- Manages loading states during initialization
+- Manages loading and timeout fallback

-### 4. Protected Routes (`src/components/auth/ProtectedRoute.tsx`)
+### 4. Protected Routes & Middleware

-Route protection components ensure proper access control:
+Centralized gating happens in Next.js `middleware.ts` using `@supabase/ssr` cookies to prevent UI spinner loops.
+Client-side `ProtectedRoute` provides a11y-friendly loading and a safety timeout fallback.

+- `middleware.ts`: Redirects unauthenticated users to `/auth/signin`; redirects onboarding-incomplete users to `/onboarding/step1` (matchers configured)
-- `ProtectedRoute`: Requires authentication and optional onboarding
+- `ProtectedRoute`: Client fallback UI and loading states
 - `PublicOnlyRoute`: Redirects authenticated users away from public pages
-- Automatic redirection based on authentication and onboarding status
-- Loading states during authentication checks

 ### 5. Authentication Forms